This post may contain affiliate links. Please read our disclosure policy.

 • Escallion – also known as scallions, green onions, or spring onions, finely chopped.
 Use both the white and green parts.

-• Fresh Thyme – this is a key herb in Jamaican cooking, and definitely in jerk chicken.
+• Fresh Thyme – this is an essential herb in Jamaican cooking.
 It adds strong herbal flavour that can’t be missed!

-• Brown Sugar – for a touch of sweetness, as well as to balance the heat and other flavours.
+• Brown Sugar – for a touch of sweetness, as well as to balance the spiciness and other flavours.

 • Pimento Seeds (Berries) – also referred to as allspice berries, and is another key ingredient.
 You can use crushed whole pimento berries or use store-bought ground allspice.